buschmo/Lab-Simple-German-Corpus/README.md

 The crawler downloads the archived websites and parses all contents.
 The matcher calculates all corresponding match distances.
 **Beware that the latter might take a lot of time, even though it is parallelized**.
-The end result can be found in the `results/` folder
+The end result can be found in the `results/` folder.

+To run other code, i.e. `evaluate.py` in the `evaluation` folder, run `python -m evaluation.evaluate`.

 ## Tools/Libraries
 The code was written using python version 3.10.4.\